NickMcConnell/AngbandPlus/IRONBAND-README.txt

 can help here.

 3. You cannot spend gold when there are no shops, but now you get XP when you pick money up instead.
+10 gold worth of treasure converts to 1 XP (unless it is too low level; copper and silver soon stop giving you any XP).

 4. The maximum character level is CL 36 (rather than 50 as in other *bands).